DanielMartensson/MataveID/README.md

 # Reports:

 Mataveid contains subspace identification and realization identification algorithms.
-They can be quite hard to understand, compared to ARX, ARMAX, OE, TF models, so I highly recommend to read reports abouth the subspace identification and realization identification algorithm, to understand how the MATLAB/Octave functions code are written.
+They can be quite hard to understand, compared to ARX, ARMAX, OE, TF models, so I highly recommend to read reports about the subspace identification and realization identification algorithm, to understand how the MATLAB/Octave functions code are written.
 The reports can be found in the folder "reports".

 # Starting